 This AML/CFT policy and procedures are intended to ensure that, prior to accepting funds from Clients, all reasonable and practical measures are taken to confirm the Clients' identities.
-Max Capital may take assistance from the bank or other financial institutions for completing client identification process.
-The assistance shall not relieve Max Capital for identification process to be conducted by the company.
+FINMAX may take assistance from the bank or other financial institutions for completing client identification process.
+The assistance shall not relieve FINMAX for identification process to be conducted by the company.

 Employees are encouraged to provide the Compliance Officer with any revisions they consider appropriate.
 The Compliance Officer shall retain copies of all documents reviewed or checklists completed in connection with its Client Identification Procedures in accordance with the Company's Client Records Retention policy.

 The Company provides AML training to employees who will be dealing with customers or will be involved in any AML tests, verification or monitoring processes.
 The Company will conduct its training internally once every six (6) months and also will hire external third-party consultants (once every two years).
 It can be https://www.int-comp.com/ or any other appropriate and respectful training company that can prove its high educational level and will be accepted by management.

 A supervisor will be assigned to every Company's employee.
 Supervisor’s duties are to teach employees in relation to all policies, procedures, customer documentary forms and requirements, forex markets, trading platforms, etc. A training plan for every new employee must be developed with examines which are being held for 2-3 months (depending on the level within the business).

 The Company’s AML training programmes are aimed to ensure its employees to get an appropriate training level with regards to any possible AML/TF risks.

 Training that will be provided for employees is: